sofiapfund/BIO392/day_2/reading-notes.md

 **API**: **A**pplication **P**rogramming **I**nterface

+An API is a way for two or more computer programs to communicate with each other.

-Progenetix uses the GA4GH Beacon API as a query interface for sample retrieval.
+Progenetix uses the GA4GH Beacon API for querying of genomic data.

 * **how does progenetix visualise CNA profiles?**